Your Visit to the Fogarty Website

 FIC.NIH.gov uses Google Analytics measurement software to collect the information in the bulleted list in the Types of Information Collected section above.
 Google Analytics collects information automatically and continuously.
 No personally identifiable information is collected.
 The Fogarty staff conducts analyses and reports on the aggregated data from Google Analytics.
 The reports are only available to FIC.NIH.gov managers, members of the FIC.NIH.gov Communications and Web Teams, and other designated staff who require this information to perform their duties.

 Fogarty also uses online surveys to collect opinions and feedback from a random sample of visitors.
-FIC.NIH.gov uses the ForeSee Results' American Customer Satisfaction Index (ACSI) online survey to obtain feedback and data on visitors' satisfaction with the FIC.NIH.gov website.
+FIC.NIH.gov uses the American Customer Satisfaction Index (ACSI) survey methodology, licensed by CFI Group, to obtain feedback and data on visitors' satisfaction with the FIC.NIH.gov website.
 This survey does not collect personally identifiable information.
 Although the survey invitation pops up for a random sample of visitors, it is optional.
 If you decline the survey, you will still have access to the identical information and resources at the FIC.NIH.gov site as those who do not take the survey.
 The survey reports are available only to FIC.NIH.gov managers, members of the FIC.NIH.gov Communications and Web Teams, and other designated staff who require this information to perform their duties.

-Fogarty retains the data from Google Analytics and ACSI survey results as long as needed to support the mission of the FIC.NIH.gov website.
+Fogarty retains the data from Google Analytics and customer satisfaction survey results as long as needed to support the mission of the FIC.NIH.gov website.

 The Office of Management and Budget Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies [PDF 103K] allows Federal agencies to use session and persistent cookies.